 So, to draw a bottom line here: DeFi today is a wildly diverse nascent sector of crypto economy.
 It has everything from legitimate sophisticated projects that provide real use to absolutely chaotic meme forks.
 The possibilities which decentralized finance makes true are still being explored.
 Any investment decision should come from a place of sufficient research and be accompanied with an acknowledgement of risks.
 Earning profit from DeFi is risky but possible when these conditions are met.

 If you found that article on what is decentralized finance in 2020 educational and entertaining, let us know and share it around!
-Check our updates on ChangeHero in social networks: Twitter, Facebook, Reddit and Telegram.
+Check our updates on ChangeHero Blog and follow us on social networks: Twitter, Facebook, Reddit and Telegram.